A mutation-selection model for general genotypes with recombination

 For example, when $\M = \{1,2,\ldots,N\}$ we have the system of ordinary differential equations

 where $\mathbf{e_j}$ is the $j^{\mathrm{th}}$ coordinate vector.
-This equation is, of course, just a special case of the usual equation (see, for example, Section III.1.2 of \cite{rB00}) describing evolution due to mutation of type frequencies in a population where the set of types is $\mathbb{N}^N$ and mutation from type $\mathbf{n}$ to type $\mathbf{n} + \mathbf{e_j}$ occurs at rate $\nu(\{j\})$.
+This equation is, of course, just a special case of the usual equation (see, for example, Section III.1.2 of \cite{rB00}) describing evolution due to mutation of type frequencies in a population where the set of types is $\mathbb{N}^N$ and mutation from type $\mathbf{n}$ to type $\mathbf{n} + \mathbf{e_j}$ occurs at rate $\nu(\{j\})$. {B\"{u}rger, Reinhard}

 The evolution equation \eqref{E:mutation_only} is of the form